 Even if your last interaction wasn’t the most positive, the fact that they’re on your mind is a sign you need resolution, and learning how to find a long lost relative can give you insight into your relative’s life that helps you decide whether to reconnect.
 Often, simply knowing how things turned out for someone you’ve been out of touch with can be enough to help you feel better.

 This is one of the most common ways people reconnect, and it really works for most of them.
 Facebook and Instagram are almost universally adopted internationally.
 Many other platforms ask users to sign up with their legal names.
 You might not find people if they have deactivated or advanced privacy settings.
 However, a wide net on social media will usually turn up a profile on one platform or another.

 2. Genealogy Is Your Friend

 Social media isn’t the only online resource open to you.
-Projects that help people build and track family trees are also designed to help you get in touch with other users on the system.
+Projects that help people build and track family trees can help you get in touch with other users on the system.
 If you and your relative both use the same one, you might even be able to message on the platform.
 Often, this is a good way to find out if a relative with no social media presence is alive, whether that person is married, and if the marriage has produced children.